dorna-robotics/blog/drawing/readme.md

 In this document we will go over the setup and the capabilities of the Dorna 2 robot for drawing an image.
-Dorna 2 robot can replicate any SVG file on any plane.
+Dorna 2 robot can replicate any SVG file to draw an image on any plane.
 Everything is programmed using Python.

 You can find the original document here on our website: https://dorna.ai/blog/dorna-drawing/